deekoder/test/docs/how-to-use-mountainduck-with-minio.md

 ### 3. Click on the ``connect`` tab to establish connection.

-You will be asked to connect via insecure connection since we are using HTTP, accept it.
+You will be asked to connect via insecure connection since we are using HTTP instead of HTTPS, accept it.
 Once the connection is established you can explore operations listed below.

 #### List Bucket